gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/solvationenergy.rst

     the energy and maximum force reach a reasonable value.

-    Apply the minimisation to the solvated box using :
+    Apply the minimisation to the solvated box using:

 ..  code-block:: bash